dsanders11/cspell/packages/cspell/README.md

 * `ignoreRegExp` -- Any text matching the regular expression will NOT be checked for spelling.
 * `includeRegExp` -- Only text matching the collection of includeRegExp will be checked.
 * `enableCompoundWords` / `disableCompoundWords` -- Allow / disallow words like: "stringlength".
+* `languageId` -- defines which programming languages to match against.

 ### Enable / Disable checking sections of code
 It is possible to disable / enable the spell checker by adding comments to your code.